Abdul-Rahman-Ibrahim/ShanksBot/README.md

 # Shanks Bot - Prime Number Reciprocal Finder

-This Python project calculates the reciprocal of a prime number and determines where the repeating sequence (Shanks) begins in the decimal expansion.
+This Python script calculates the reciprocal of a prime number and determines where the repeating sequence (Shanks) begins in the decimal expansion.
 The program performs long division manually and identifies the repeating part of the reciprocal.

 ## Features